-It is the responsibility of the vessel crew to report all incidents, including illnesses and injuries to the Captain of the vessel.
+It is the responsibility of the vessel crew to report all incidents, including illnesses and injuries to the Master of the vessel.
 It is the responsibility of the technical/ science crew to report all incidents, illnesses or injuries to the Party Chief.
-The Party Chief will work with the Captain to ensure these events are reported as soon as possible.
+The Party Chief will work with the Master to ensure these events are reported as soon as possible.

 It is the responsibility of management to review the incident and determine the type of incident and if it merits an investigation.
 No person involved in an incident will be assigned to investigate it.
+If an investigation is determined to be necessary, only Shore-side management members that are properly trained in Incident Investigation may perform the investigation.
+If more than one properly trained shore-side manager are available then they can and should participate in the investigation.

-The Port Captain is responsible for:
+The DPA, Port Captain, or HSE Manager are responsible for: